Electronic circuits terms for beginners (2024)

 Series circuit

-In the above simulation circuit, you can clearly see the same current is flowing through each resistor no matter what is their resistance values.
+In the above simulation circuit, you can see the same current is flowing through each resistor no matter what is their resistance values.

 11. Parallel circuit